au-ts/sddf/drivers/i2c/odroidc4/README.md

 The server accepts requests in the form of a chain of 8-bit tokens, prepended with the address the clients wishes to target. **Each transaction chain can only target a single address** - this is adequate for a majority of i2c perpipherals however; very few require multi-address calls in a single transaction.
 This constraint is to guarantee O(1) rejection of inauthentic requests.

 Clients interface with the server via a shared memory region, passing data into and out of ring buffers.
 The server determines if these requests are authentic before copying data into the server<=>driver transport layer.

+**Each server corresponds to exactly one driver, and the pair represents one logical i2c interface.**

 ### Driver